rhschnell/task-management-application/docs/feedback/week-6/rubric-meeting.md

 Mark: Good

 Feedback: The "Who, what, when?" section is empty.
-Are there no respinsbility assigned to each team member after the meeting?
+Are there no responsibility assigned to each team member after the meeting?
 The names of the minutes file names are inconsistent.